kc-canty/soc-analyst-labs/linux-security-basics/lab01-linux-cli-fundamentals/README.md

 ## Scenario

-You are a junior technician who has just SSH’d into a Linux server.
+I'm a junior technician who has just SSH’d into a Linux server.
-Your lead asks you to:
+My lead asks me to:

-1. Confirm where you are in the filesystem.
+1. Confirm where I am in the filesystem.
-2. Explore your home directory and organize a small “lab workspace”.
+2. Explore my home directory and organize a small “lab workspace”.
 3. View a system log file and confirm it’s actively recording events.
 4. Search the log file for failed login attempts.
-5. Capture your commands and findings for future reference.
+5. Capture commands and findings for future reference.

 ---

 ## Environment

-- **OS**: Any Linux distribution (Ubuntu/Debian recommended)
+- **OS**: Any Linux distribution.
 - **Access**: Local VM or remote server with terminal/SSH access
 - **Account**: Non-root user with read access to `/var/log` (typical on most systems)